Does Resting Under Foil Ruin Meat?

 First off, at least as far as we can measure via mechanical means like a scale, there is absolutely a difference in moisture retention in rested vs. unrested meat.

 You can prove this for yourself by cooking a couple of identical steaks (preferably cut from the same larger piece) to the same temperature, slicing one immediately, and allowing the other to rest for 5 to 10 minutes before slicing it and noting the amount of juice lost.
-You'll probably see something like this:
+You'll probably see something like shown in the image below.

-But the question remains: on the palate, is that a noticeable difference?
+But the question remains: on the palate, is there a noticeable difference?

 The other major area of change in rested versus un-rested meat is in the crust.
 Provided you are pan-searing steaks in a blazing hot skillet or grilling them over a rip-roaring fire, you should be able to develop a great charred, crisp, crackly crust—for many folks the highlight of the steak eating experience.